keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 ## Keptn-service

 A *Keptn-service* is intended to react to certain events that occur during the execution of a task sequence for continuous delivery or operations.
-After getting triggered by an event, a *Keptn-service* processes some functionality and can therefore integrate additional tools by accessing their REST interfaces.
+After getting triggered by an event, a *Keptn-service* processes its functionality and can therefore integrate additional tools by accessing their REST interfaces.

 A Keptn-service can subscribe to various [Keptn CloudEvents](https://github.com/keptn/spec/blob/0.1.5/cloudevents.md), e.g.:

-- sh.keptn.events.configuration-changed
-- sh.keptn.events.deployment-finished
-- sh.keptn.events.tests-finished
-- sh.keptn.events.evaluation-done
-- sh.keptn.events.problem
+- `sh.keptn.events.[task].triggered`

 ### Implement custom Keptn-service